-The 7-College Asian American Advisory Board, known as “AdBoard,” aims to foster a strong Asian American and Pacific Islander community at The Claremont Colleges by creating opportunities for interaction and identity building among Asian American and Pacific Island students.
+The 7-College Asian American Advisory Board, known as “AdBoard,” aims to foster a strong Asian Pacific Islander Desi American community at The Claremont Colleges by creating opportunities for interaction and identity building among Asian American, Pacific Island and Desi American/South Asian students.
 These goals – identity building and the creation of 7C community ties – are at the heart of AdBoard’s mission.
-The Board offers programs and provides complementary support to the Asian American and Pacific Islander student groups and resources.
+The Board offers programs and provides complementary support to the Asian Pacific Islander Desi American student groups and resources.
 These groups and resources include: Pomona College’s Asian American Mentor Program (AAMP) and Asian American Resource Center (AARC), Scripps College’s Asian American Sponsor Program (AASP), Asian American Student Union (AASU), and SCORE, Pitzer’s Asian Pacific American Coalition (APAC) and Center for Asian Pacific Americans (CAPAS), Claremont McKenna College’s Asian Pacific American Mentor Program (APAM), and Harvey Mudd College’s Asian Pacific Islander Sponsor Program (API-SPAM), Empowering Pacific Islander American Communities (EPIAC), and Office of Institutional Development (OID), and the Intercollegiate Department of Asian American Studies (IDAAS).

 AdBoard is committed to addressing the needs of and to providing resources for all members of the Asian American and Pacific Islander community.

-After many years of student activism calling for a resource for AAPI students at The Claremont Colleges, on June 2, 2003 the Council of the Presidents voted to establish an Advisory Board for five-college Asian American student programming to serve the undergraduate institutions.
+After many years of student activism calling for a resource for Asian Pacific Islander Desi American (APIDA) students at The Claremont Colleges, on June 2, 2003 the Council of the Presidents voted to establish an Advisory Board for five-college APIDA student programming to serve the undergraduate institutions.
 This decision was based on an extensive Student Affairs Committee (SAC) study of needs identified by the Asian American Student Alliance (AASA), a student group seeking the establishment of a five-college Asian American Student Center.
 This outcome was a cross-campus collaborative effort by the student deans, students, and the Student Affairs Committee.

-First-Year Retreat: AdBoard funds the supports the coordination of each colleges’ mentor/sponsor programs’ first-year retreats.
-The retreats help to build community at each respective campus, and thus helps to achieve AdBoard’s goal of building community amongst the first-year AAPI students at The Claremont Colleges.
+First-Year Retreat: AdBoard funds and supports the coordination of each colleges’ mentor/sponsor programs’ first-year retreats.
+The retreats help to build community at each respective campus, and thus helps to achieve AdBoard’s goal of building community amongst the first-year APIDA students across The Claremont Colleges.

-Nationally, Asian Pacific American Heritage Month is held in the month of May, but due to the academic year, AdBoard celebrates it in April.
+APIDA Heritage Month: Nationally, Asian Pacific Islander Desi American Heritage Month is held in the month of May, but due to the academic year, AdBoard celebrates it in April.

-AdBoard allocates $1,000.00 to support student programming that is in line with AdBoard’s mission in creating 7C Asian American and Pacific Island community.
+Co-sponsorships: AdBoard allocates + $1,000.00 to support student programming that is in line with the mission in fostering the APIDA community across the colleges.